RAMÓN GARCÍA LOPEZ

-Colaboradores del IAC: Artemio Herrero Davó, José Miguel Rodríguez Espinosa
+IAC Collaborators: Artemio Herrero Davó, José Miguel Rodríguez Espinosa

-The members of the Particle Astrophysics Group of the IAC participate actively in three large international collaborations of high-energy astrophysics: AMS (Alpha Magnetic Spectrometer), the Cherenkov radiation telescopes MAGIC I and II, and the Cherenkov Telescope Array (CTA).
-AMS is a particle detector designed to operate in space, on-board the International Space Station.
+The members of the Particle Astrophysics Group of the IAC participate actively in three large international collaborations of high-energy astrophysics: AMS (Alpha Magnetic Spectrometer), the Cherenkov radiation telescopes MAGIC I and II, and the Cherenkov Telescope Array (CTA) AMS is a particle detector designed to operate in space, onboard the International Space Station.
 It was successfully installed on the station on May 2011, and will operate during its lifetime.
 It is aimed at carrying out a high precision and high statistics study of the spectrum and composition of primary cosmic rays within a wide range of energies, as well as to look for primordial antimatter and dark matter in an indirect way.

 The MAGIC Collaboration is integrated by 20 research institutes and university departments from Armenia, Bulgaria, Finland, Germany, Italy, Poland, Spain, Switzerland and USA.
 The collaboration comprises two 17m diameter telescopes, located at the Roque de los Muchachos Observatory, designed to measure the Cherenkov radiation associated with atmospheric showers from very high-energy gamma rays.

 CTA is a major international collaboration for building two large Cherenkov observatories at North and South Hemispheres.
 Roque de los Muchachos Observatory in La Palma has been selected to host the Northern observatory.
 Its construction has begun in 2016.
 We are presently finishing building the first large-size telescope, which will be inaugurated in October 2018.